nelghzaoui/alert/README.md

 ## Run the application

-First retrieve the projet by using `git submodule update --recursive --remote`.
+First retrieve the projet by using `git clone --recurse-submodules -j8`.
 Then, `npm install` to install all dependencies Finally, `ionic serve` to run the mobile application